AlpacaTravel/import-streams/docs/sqlite/sqlite-statement.md

-# Sqlite Statement Read
+# Sqlite Statement

-This readable stream will prepare a Sqlite statement exec to obtain all results.
-The resulting rows are streamed.
+This writable stream will prepare a Sqlite statement exec the statement without reading back.

 ## Usage